rzbin/FederatedLearningBackdoor/README.md

 # ATSP Project
 A full rewrite of the federated learning enviroment we were provided, which did not work and was undocumented.
+Together with two Scaling attacks.

 ## Configuration
 The server dictates how many clients are expected, then this many client notebooks should be ran (in parallel).